 Right - how to play the hand?
 Well, deals like this aren't difficult once you have seen the theme.
-Cash the A K (leaving the opponents with the master trump) and play the side-suit.
-It makes no odds at all if any of the A, K or Qgets trumped by the opponents.
-If that happens the remaining Δ on table becomes a winner and takes care of the last Diamond.
+Cash the A K (leaving the opponents with the master trump) and play on the sidesuit.
+It makes no odds at all if any of the A, Kor Q gets trumped by the opponents.
+If that happens the remaining $\Delta 5$ on table becomes a winner and takes care of the last Diamond.

-As the cards lie, we cash the A Q (play the high cards from the short suit first) and lead a Diamond to the K. East can do no good for his side by trumping so we win the K and ruff the last Diamond on table.
+As the cards lie, we cash the A Q (play the high cards from the short suit first) and play a Diamond to the K. East can do no good to his side by trumping so we win the K and ruff the last Diamond on table.
 East can please himself whether he over-ruffs (promoting all the little trumps in our hand to winning rank) or not.
 If he resists temptation then our eighth trick is the Spade ruff in the dummy.
 Heads we win, tails East loses.

-The defence makes one Spade, two Hearts and two Clubs.
+The defense make one Spade, two Hearts and two Clubs.